Two Row Wampum Treaty: The Wampum Belt(s)

 The question of what materials — wampum or otherwise — were exchanged at the initial negotiations of the treaty cannot be answered definitively.
 While it is possible that a two-row wampum belt featured in the initial treaty negotiations, there is no documentary evidence to support this claim.
 There is, however, evidence in the form of Haudenosaunee oral tradition that wampum belts featured, if not in the original negotiations, then at least in the earliest rituals of renewal (of which there were many) between the Haudenosaunee and the Dutch (later the British).
 According to Parmenter:Three of the Haudenosaunee recitations (1656, 1722, and 1744) associate the agreement directly with wampum belts, and Johnson punctuated his 1748 recitation with a "large Belt of Wampum".
-Exchanges of wampum belts also occurred commonly in association with renewals of the alliance at treaty negotiations in which neither Iroquois nor New York authorities were recorded making explicit recitations of the kaswentha tradition.
+Exchanges of wampum belts also occurred commonly in association with renewals of the alliance at treaty negotiations in which neither Haudenosaunee nor New York authorities were recorded making explicit recitations of the kaswentha tradition.
 On two such occasions the sources refer to a "Chain Belt," but no documented example provides a specific correlation with a Two Row-patterned belt.

 While most of the earliest recorded recitations of the kaswentha relationship between the Haudenosaunee and the Dutch do not mention wampum belts specifically, descriptions "of wampum belts in documentary sources, particularly from the early period of contact, are notoriously vague."
 Moreover, as artifacts wampum belts were extremely prone to deterioration and disassembly, so there is no expectation that early belts should have survived had they in fact been exchanged in the early seventeenth century.